 Kids: All churches say that they like kids, but some actually only like the idea of kids.
 Our congregations like actual kids – the kind who make noise, who don’t sit still, who ask peculiar questions.

-Handicap accessibility: Bonfield First features a brand new ramp which makes accessing the sanctuary easier than ever.
-Grand Prairie has designated handicapped parking near the front entrance and a chair lift that goes to the sanctuary and the fellowship hall.
-Evan has a elevator that travels to all floors making the whole church building accessible to everyone.
+Handicap accessibility: Grand Prairie has designated handicapped parking near the front entrance and a chair lift that goes to the sanctuary and the fellowship hall.
+Evan has an elevator that travels to all floors making the whole church building accessible to everyone.

 Communion and Baptism